filecoin-project/filecoin-docs/docs/mine/lotus/seal-workers.md

 ## Resource allocation in workers

-Each **Lotus Worker** will run at most **two tasks** -each slot is called a _window_-.
+Each **Lotus Worker** can run multiple tasks (depending on your hardware resources) -each slot is called a _window_-.
 The final number is determined by the number of available cores and the requirements of the sealing phase allocated to it.
 That means that a single worker on a 8-core CPU with a single GPU will run at most:

 - 2 _PreCommit1_ tasks (using 1 core each)
 - 1 _PreCommit2_ task (using all available cores)